-10.2 DRUG STORAGE
+10.8 Drug STORAGE

 Study drug will be stored in the clinical trials pharmacy at each site until it is dispensed.
-Study drug will be stored at controlled room temperature, 15°C to 25°C, all temperature excursions beyond these temperatures must be reported to OM Pharma and study team.
+The standard temperature to store the study drug is at controlled room temperature, 15°C to 25°C. Furthermore, stability studies by OM Pharma on BV capsules at 30°C (for 5 years) and 40°C (for 6 months) have consequently shown the IMP can be used from 15°C to as high as 40°C without any impact to the quality of the product.
+All temperature excursions beyond these temperatures must be reported to the BLIPA study team.
+OM Pharma will be informed by the trial manager.